freeradical13/freeradical13.github.io/index.md

 An [organic compound][] is a compound that has Carbon and organic chemistry is the study of Carbon-based compounds.
 Historically, organic meant produced by [lifeforms][life], although it's now known that some Carbon-based molecules may be produced outside of lifeforms, but this ambiguous term "organic" has persisted.
 Carbon-based compounds that are considered to be lifeforms are called [organisms][].

 [Hydrocarbons][] are organic molecules composed of Carbon and Hydrogen atoms.
-The electronegativities between Hydrogen and Carbon are close enough that [hydrocarbons are generally considered non-polar][hydrocarbons non-polar] and therefore hydrophobic.
+The electronegativities between Hydrogen and Carbon are close enough (2.2 and 2.55, respectively, on the [Pauling scale][]) that [hydrocarbons are generally considered non-polar][hydrocarbons non-polar] and therefore generally hydrophobic.

+Hydrocarbons are either [aliphatic][] (also known as non-aromatic), or [aromatic][] (also known as arenes).
+Only aromatics have stable cyclic arrangements, so most aliphatics are [acyclic][].

 A [saturated hydrocarbon][] has no double or triple bonds (i.e. it's saturated with the maximum number of Hydrogens).
 An [unsaturated hydrocarbon][] has double or triple bonds between Carbons.